biotite-dev/biotite/doc/develop.rst

 Import statements should be the only statements in a ``__init__.py`` file.

-In case a module needs functionality from another subpackage of Biopython 2.0, use a relative import.
+In case a module needs functionality from another subpackage of Biotite, use a relative import.
 This import should target the module directly and not the package.
 So import statements like the following are totally OK: